alexander-hamme/_old_Tadpole-Tracker-Python/README.md

 # computer-vision-xenopus-tadpole-tracker
-Research project with OpenCV and Tensorflow that tracks and records movement data of many *Xenopus laevis* tadpoles in real time.
+Undergraduate Thesis project that tracks and records movement data of many *Xenopus laevis* tadpoles in real time.

 Project is in collaboration with the neuroscience department at Bard College.

+Program will be implemented in both Java and Python, to increase portability and allow wider access for biology researchers.

 -----